The Wampanoag Health Service offers three different

 Direct Care Services

 The majority of our direct care on island is offered at the Tribal Administration building within Wampanoag Health Service (WHS).
-We have a Registered Nurse available to perform urgent care and answer your health-related questions.
-There is also a Medical Doctor who hosts a clinic in WHS on the fourth Monday of each month from 12:00 –5:00 p.m. except during the months when General Membership meetings are held.
-In those months, the doctor is available from 11:00 a.m. –4:00 p.m. during General Membership meetings.
-These dates and times will also be posted in the Toad Rock Times.
+We have a Registered Nurse available to perform urgent care and answer your health related questions.
+There is also a Medical Doctor who hosts a clinic in WHS on the fourth Monday of each month from 12:00p–5:00p, except during the months when General Membership meetings are held.
+In those months, the doctor is available from 11:00a–4:00p during General Membership meetings.
+Dates and times will also be posted in the Toad Rock Times.

 Health Access Support (HAS)

-The Wampanoag Tribe of Gay Head (Aquinnah) has set funds to assist Tribal members who reside in the New England states with the option to register with the Wampanoag Health Service for the annual Fiscal Year (October 1st through September 30th) with a $600 maximum program allotment).
+The Wampanoag Tribe of Gay Head (Aquinnah) has set funds to assist Tribal members who reside in the New England states with the option to register with the Wampanoag Health Service for the annual Fiscal Year (October 1st through September 30th); there is a $1,000 maximum program allotment.

 Tribal members only have to register once within the Fiscal Year to be eligible for the allotment.
-However, you have to continue to sign up on an annual Fiscal Year basis.
-A 3rd party, G/P Administration, will take care of all the tracking and payments.
-Medical, dental, prescription and other medical ancillary services are available for reimbursement up to the allotted ceiling of $600 as mentioned above.
+However, you must sign up on an annual Fiscal Year basis.
+Tracking and handling of all payments is through a third-party organization by the name of G/P Administration.
+Medical, dental, prescription and other medical ancillary services are available for reimbursement up to the allotted maximum as noted above.